-1. Press and hold the TIME button, until the hours blink.

-2. Adjust the hours by turning the right side TUNE control knob.
+- 1. Press and hold the TIME button, until the hours blink. - 2.
+Adjust the hours by turning the right side TUNE control knob.

-3. After the hours are adjusted, press the right side TUNE control knob to set the minutes.
-The minutes will begin to blink.

-4. Adjust the minutes using the right side TUNE control knob.
-Press the TUNE control knob to save time change.

-5. To exit, press any button/knob or wait 5 seconds.
+- 3. After adjusting the hours, press the right side TUNE control knob to set the minutes.
+The minutes will begin to blink. - 4.
+Adjust the minutes using the right side TUNE control knob.
+Press the TUNE control knob to save time change. - 5.
+To exit, press any button/knob or wait 5 seconds.